isomerpages/aic-yearbook/_amplifying-care/Developing Care Talent.md

 ![](/images/1300-locals-60-pmets.png)

-## Community Care Job Redesign Initiative
+## Community care Job Redesign initiative
 The Job Redesign (JR) initiative for the Community Care sector evaluates and if required, redesigns support care roles, which are critical to the smooth delivery of care services within the field.
 The aim of JR is to create higher value-adding roles that combine different care skills and functions, to encourage cross-deployment and multi-skilling of staff.

 From the initiative, support care staff will have more options to build on and advance their careers in Community Care.